Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Structure theorems for cohomology of crystallographic groups

 \subsection{Periodicity of mod-2 cohomology}

 In this subsection, we collect some interesting theorems about the periodicity of $\Z_2$ rank for mod-2 cohomology of crystallographic groups.
-Our results for 2D wallpaper groups and 3D space groups indeed align with these general theorem applicable to all crystallographic groups.
+Our results for 2D wallpaper groups and 3D space groups indeed align with these general theorems, which apply to all crystallographic groups.

-We have the following theorem regarding the periodicity of the resolution for a group $G$ \footnote{We always assume that the resolution is with respect to $\Z$.} \begin{theorem} (Brown \cite{brown2012cohomology}) A group $G$ with a finite index torsion free nilpotent subgroup admits a resolution which is periodic in sufficiently high degrees if and only if all of its finite index subgroups admit periodic resolutions. \end{theorem} Therefore, if we want the $\Z_2$ ranks for mod-2 cohomology of crystallographic groups to be periodic in sufficiently high degrees, we need to check all of its finite index subgroups.
+We have the following theorem regarding the periodicity of the resolution for a group $G$ \footnote{We always assume that the resolution is with respect to $\Z$.}. \begin{theorem} (Brown \cite{brown2012cohomology}) A group $G$ with a finite-index torsion-free nilpotent subgroup admits a resolution which is periodic in sufficiently high degrees if and only if all of its finite-index subgroups admit periodic resolutions. \end{theorem} Therefore, if we want the $\Z_2$ ranks for mod-2 cohomology of crystallographic groups to be periodic in sufficiently high degrees, we need to check all of its finite index subgroups.

-An interesting class of crystallographic groups is called Bieberbach group \cite{charlap2012bieberbach}, which is the extreme limit of crystallographic groups which satisfy the criterion of Theorem~\ref{thm:periodic}. \begin{definition} (Bieberbach group) A crystallographic group is a Bieberbach group if it is torsion free. \end{definition} As such, a Bieberbach group satisfies the criterion of Theorem~\ref{thm:periodic} and hence admits a periodic resolution in sufficiently high degree.

-In fact we can say more about these Bieberbach groups \cite{charlap2012bieberbach}.
+An interesting class of crystallographic groups is called Bieberbach group \cite{charlap2012bieberbach}, which is the extreme limit of crystallographic groups which satisfy the criterion of Theorem~\ref{thm:periodic}. \begin{definition} (Bieberbach group) A crystallographic group is a Bieberbach group if it is torsion-free. \end{definition} In fact we can say more about these Bieberbach groups \cite{charlap2012bieberbach}.
 For a $k$-dimensional crystallographic group $G$, consider the orbit space $\mathbb{R}^k/G$.
-For generic crystallographic group $G$, $\mathbb{R}^k/G$ may contain some singularities.
-However, when $G$ is a Bieberbach group, $\mathbb{R}^k/G$ is a \emph{smooth} manifold.
-Even more, $\mathbb{R}^k/G$ is a $k$-dimensional \emph{flat} manifold, which is a compact closed Riemannian manifold with zero sectional curvature.
-On the other hand, any $k$-dimensional flat manifold can be considered as an orbit space $\mathbb{R}^k/G$ for some Bieberbach group $G$.
-Moreover, we can immediately see that $G$ is precisely the fundamental group of $\mathbb{R}^k/G$, and $\mathbb{R}^k/G$ is in fact a $K(G, 1)$, i.e., the classifying space of $G$.
+For a general crystallographic group $G$, $\mathbb{R}^k/G$ may contain orbifold singularities.
+However, when $G$ is a Bieberbach group, $\mathbb{R}^k/G$ is a smooth compact flat $k$-manifold.
+Conversely, every compact flat $k$-manifold arises in this way.
+Moreover, $G$ is the fundamental group of $\mathbb{R}^k/G$, and $\mathbb{R}^k/G$ is a $K(G,1)$.